TheUnknown550/VSCode-Local-Copilot/README.md

 # Local AI Copilot for VS Code

 A VS Code extension that provides GitHub Copilot-like functionality using locally running Ollama models.

+Now with **smart project-wide context**: The extension automatically gathers code and documentation from your workspace for every AI request, making suggestions and edits much more intelligent and Copilot-like.

 ## Features